The Grammar Grump Sticks It to The Neosecularist and ESPN

 Obviously that dead fetus of a sentence should read: “There are some graphic descriptions of abortion procedures in this column (emphasis added).”

 The Neosecularist isn’t the only website with its wits in a wringer.
 ESPN’s NFC East Blog weighed in with this turd heap recently: “Signs, signs, everywhere there’s signs.”
-And everywhere there are assholes who think they can write.
+And everywhere there are tools who think they can write.

 This kind of mistake (trying to align a square verb with a round subject) most often occurs when there’s—the contraction of there is—is involved.